keep-starknet-strange/awesome-starknet/README.md

 - [Skeleton for SHARP](https://perama-v.github.io/cairo/examples/building_blocks/skeleton/program_sharp.html)
   - SHARP programs differ from Cairo programs, this shows how to use SHARP for your own custom Cairo deploys (e.g. if you'd use StarkEx)
+- [Starknet by Example](https://starknet-by-example.voyager.online/) - Introduction to writing Starknet contracts in Cairo with simple examples.

 ##### Educational